In the 2010s, companies finally recognized that the cultures they create matter.

 It’s not all about creating awareness.
 People Operations teams can do a better job of breaking down obstacles to action.

 The problem starts when employee information is siloed in HR software.
 The only people that use HR software are HR people.

 Managers are busy.
-You can’t expect them to go into your HRIS, benefit, or employee experience software to get the information they need about their employees.
+You can’t expect them to go into your HRIS, benefits, or employee experience software to get the information they need about their employees.
 If performance reviews, pulse surveys, birthdays, work anniversaries, and PTO tracking data never leaves HR software, it’s completely useless to anyone else at the company.